 About ConfiDance Lifestyle

-ConfiDance Lifestyle promotes wellness by recognizing that health is about a harmony of the body, mind and spirit.
+ConfiDance Lifestyle promotes wellness by recognizing that health is about the harmony of the body, mind, and spirit.
 Owner Michael Curtis has 15 years of experience working with clients and helping them find confidence and success in ballroom dancing.